a-subhani/CodeLab-II-Python-2023/Chapter 5 - Object Oriented Programming/README.md

 &nbsp;
 &nbsp;
 ## Exercise 2: Student Class ☑️
-Create a class called Students.
+Develop a GUI using Tkinter to Create a class called Students.
 - The class should have the following members.```Name (string), Mark1 (int), Mark2 (int), Mark3 (int) ```
 - The class should have the following methods
 ```calcGrade()``` - should return an average from the three marks.```display()```- should output the student name and calculated grade average